 It was reported that a certain development environment called ‘VisualStudio’ from a company called ‘Microsoft’ requires the path to python to be set explicitly.
 Development environments may have their own set of variables that need to be adapted.

-demonstrates basics on modes and mode transitions.
+An example that shows basics on modes and mode transitions.

-shows how a quex generated lexer is linked to a bison generated parser.
+A Quex generated lexer is linked to a bison generated parser.

 The author of this document suggests that the user looks at these sample applications first before continuing with the remainder of this text.
-With the background of easy-to-use examples to serve as starting point for their own efforts, it should be natural to get a feeling for the ease of quex.
+With the background of easy-to-use examples to serve as starting point for their own efforts, it should be natural to get a feeling for the ease of Quex.